devashriv/CS501/README.md

 Status: not started

 Description: This script contains the main NLP model that will guide the team in disaster identification.
+We have a plan for this, but we have yet to start implementation.

 B. Data